 explained because the early settlers of Australia arrived at an opinion, widely

-When flying foxes returned after the white settlers, convicta and those who were to administer them arrived, and started to destroy the forests, to create areas much as the land from which they had been expelled.
+When flying foxes returned after the white settlers, convicts and those who were to administer them arrived, and had destroyed many forested areas to appear much as the land from which they had been expelled.
 Our native flying foxes found devastation, their food source depleted and roosting areas limited.
-How many might have perished from starvation at that point expecting to find food in abundance and disappointed to death at the trees cut down and windrowed for burning?
+How many perished from starvation at that point?
+Finding disappointment and death rather than food in abundance, trees cut down and windrowed for burning?
 Did they find new and different fruit?
 Were there any orchards that were producing from young fruit trees?
 Were there any in the East Gippsland area after the first settlers cleared the land?
-Even if there was one introduced fruit tree that they tested for taste, they would have been attacked by these evil smelling aliens and slaughtered in their hundreds.
-Flying foxes would have had no experience of such noise and savagery.
+Even if there was only one introduced fruit tree that they tested for taste, they would have been attacked by these evil smelling aliens and been slaughtered in their hundreds.
+They would have been declared pests.
+Flying foxes would have had no experience of such savagery.

-Uncontrolled commercial interests of government of Victoria, are still destroying forest areas with the most wasteful and destructive methods of logging that were ever devised.
-Much like the the forests of the Amazon, and the scale, if not as large in one local, across the country; not all that different in size.
+Uncontrolled commercial interests of government of Victoria, are still destroying forest areas by the most wasteful and destructive methods of logging that were ever devised.
+Much like the the forests of the Amazon, and the scale, if not as large in one local, across the country the same or not all that different in size.
 This destruction is sanctioned by government directly and indirectly by their environment department finding ways to circumvent the laws that have been legislated to protect wildlife; permitting land to be cleared for development, farming and non essential projects.
-The flying foxes, among other wildlife, are the victims of these actions.
+The flying foxes, among other wildlife, endemic to and resident of Australia, are just one of the victims of these actions.